 On the second occasion, I managed to rachet up the awkwardness.
 UK TV comic and film actor Steve Coogan and US film actor John C Reilly came into the small country pub near Broughton-in-Furness in Cumbria (AKA the UK’s fabulous Lake District), where our party of five were having a meal.

-It was a small room with two tables.
+It was a small room with two or three tables.
 Coogan and Reilly took off their country-style jackets and peaked caps, and sat at the other table.
 They didn’t acknowledge us.
 I got the impression that perhaps they’d hoped to have the room to themselves.

 We recognised them (although I had do some googling afterwards to get Reilly’s name), but we discreetly ignored them while we – and they – were eating, drinking and talking.